 For poor women in Panama City, there are many obstacles to overcoming the cycle of poverty, but maybe none so fundamental and inadequately addressed as lack of motivation and self-esteem.
 Residents of the inner city slums are marginalized and have low expectations regarding their own social mobility.
 In these areas nearly 50% of all households are headed by women, who have an average of 4 children by the age of 25.
 Achieving economic self-sufficiency is critical to their families' futures.

-CAPTA has graduated over 500 women, about 74% have obtained permanent employment.
+CAPTA has graduated nearly 600 women, about 76% have obtained permanent employment.
 The key to the program is an intense five-week "Foundation Cycle" with two goals: to give the women a base of life skills and to foster the belief that they can take control of their lives and create a better future for their families.
 Following the Foundation Cycle, the women move on to a technical training at one of the best hotel schools in the country.

 The women who complete the program are highly sought after by the hotel industry, not only because by hiring these women they can support efforts to bring women out of poverty but also because they receive women already trained and equipped with a set of skills that improves performance and stability.
 Most CAPTA graduates are heads of family and the opportunity to find permanent employment allows them to provide for their children and become leaders in their communities.